COMMON BROWN LEMUR

 Size, Weight, and Lifespan

-These arboreal prosimians weigh 4 to 6 lbs.
-(1.8–2.7 kg).
-Males and females are about the same size.
-Their non-prehensile tail is as long as their body, which averages 16 to 20 inches (41–51 cm).
-The tail helps the lemurs maintain balance as they walk quadrupedally on branches or leap from tree to tree.
+Common brown lemur males and females weigh between 4 and 6 pounds (1.8-2.7 kg).
+Their bodies average 16 to 20 inches (41-51 cm) in length.
+Their non-prehensile tail is as long as their body and helps them maintain balance as they walk quadrupedally on branches or leap from tree to tree.

 Appearance